-When taking out life insurance for your mortgage (with or without critical illness cover) you are usually offered the choice of reviewable or guaranteed premiums, and there is a significant difference between the two.
+When taking out Life Insurance for your mortgage (with or without Critical Illness Cover) you are usually offered the choice of reviewable or guaranteed premiums.
+There is a significant difference between the two.

 Some individuals prefer to have slightly lower premiums now and pay more later whereas other individuals would rather have the monthly cost fixed for peace of mind and wider financial planning.

 For individuals looking to take out life insurance at a relatively young age it usually makes sense to consider guaranteed rates as the monthly cost can be fixed now at a very low level, thus resulting in cost-effective cover on a long-term basis.